Welcome to the web site of Victoria Roloff

 E-mail: victoria.roloff (at) space.unibe.ch

 I am a PhD student of Nicolas Thomas in the Planetary Imaging Group, working on the Colour and Stereo Surface Imaging System (CaSSIS).
 I am a member of the hardware development team, and an operator of CaSSIS.
-I also participate in the ExoMars Science Working Team, ExoMars Science Operations Working Group, and ExoMars Data Handling and Archiving Working Group meetings.
+I also participate in the ExoMars Science Working Team, ExoMars Science Operations Working Group, and the ExoMars Data Handling and Archiving Working Group meetings.

 The main topics of my work on CaSSIS have so far included: